Menu

 Butterfly on Neck

-And the most serious of all, myxedema coma, which, although uncommon, can be fatal.
+And the most serious of all, myxoedema coma, which, although uncommon, can be fatal.
 This is a loss of brain function as a result of longstanding, severely low level of thyroid hormones.
 It is considered a life-threatening complication of hypothyroidism that develops over quite a long amount of time.

 Armour and Levothyroxine Together